 To answer the question “how can I remove a google review”, you first need to find out where the review is located on the web.
-If the review is shown in Google Shopping results, or in a company Rich Snippet box in the SERPS, then it will likely have been collected and verified by a licensed third-party review platform.
-You’ll see them in the “Reviews from the web” box in the snippet.
+If the review is shown in Google Shopping results, or on a Google Adwords advert, then it will likely have been collected and verified by a licensed third-party review platform.

 Google collects reviews from around the web and licensed third party review providers, and aggregates them in the form of a review score.
 Reviews can be for a company or a product, and they can contribute to the star ratings found in Adwords and organic search results (so long as the company in question has collected 150 reviews in the preceding 12 months).

 However, the reviews that Google sources for these aggregated scores from third-party review partners are all verified reviews.
 Verified reviews are, simply, permanent reviews that cannot be deleted from Google’s system.
 If a customer has received poor service from you, and has proof-of-purchase, then their review will stand and Google will use it in their aggregated score.

 Therefore, it’s not possible to have these type of reviews removed.